 - Warrior asanas help with focus and overall balance which is important for well-being.

-- A Bridge pose or a gentle backbend like Cobra help boost mood.
+- A Bridge pose or a gentle backbend like Cobra helps boost mood.